 Not Much of a Secret

 With their paper mill business back in Granson, Pennsylvania in trouble Katherine (Alexandra Paul - Gospel of Deceit) returns to her home town with a plan to restructure the business in the hope of saving it.
-But returning back to Granson comes with problems as Jane (Cynthia Preston - Lone Rider), the sister of Katherine's former boyfriend Sean, still blames her for Sean's suicide and is determined to make her pay one way or another.
+But returning back to Granson comes with problems as Jane (Cynthia Preston - A Woman's Rage); the sister of Katherine's former boyfriend Sean, still blames her for Sean's suicide and is determined to make her pay one way or another.

 When ever it comes to TV movies I tend to be quite forgiving, I never expect great production values, fancy direction, original ideas or great characters but even when making allowances some TV movies just don't work.
 And that brings me to "A Sister's Secret" a TV movie which wants to be a thriller but really isn't and sadly that is not the worse thing about it either because the acting is poor and so is the writing.
-To put it bluntly "A Sister's Secret" is bad even when it comes to being a TV movie.
+To put it bluntly "A Sister's Secret" is bad even by made for TV movie standards.

-The actual basic idea to "A Sister's Secret" is actually not bad, not really original but not bad, with the whole idea of a sister wanting revenge for the death of her brother having possibilities.
+The actual basic idea to "A Sister's Secret" is in truth not that bad, not really original but not that bad, with the whole idea of a sister wanting revenge for the death of her brother having possibilities.
 And there are times when those possibilities present themselves, it may be text book but the fact Jane keeps her brother's room as a shrine to him is good as is the fact that her mother is as bitter as she is.
-But then you get the absurd form of revenge, the sabotage of Katherine's plan to save the paper mill via restructuring the business, that really doesn't make sense.
+But then you get the absurd form of revenge, the sabotage of Katherine's plan to save the paper mill via restructuring the business, which really doesn't make sense.